goinvo/goinvo.com/src/case-studies/personal-genome-project.md

 The workshop led to a refocused mission and restructuring for the PGP and the creation of a new partner organization &mdash;OpenHumans.

 <span class="text--uppercase text--gray text--bold text--spacing">Time:</span> 2 designers for 2 weeks<br/>
-<span class="text--uppercase text--gray text--bold text--spacing">Tags:</span> Precision Medicine and Genomics
+<span class="text--uppercase text--gray text--bold text--spacing">Tags:</span> Precision Medicine and Genomics, Open Source

 [OpenHumans](http://www.openhumans.org)